DemocracyApps/storyflows/documentation/readme.md

 * [Card Plugins](plugins.md) - Plugins that allow user interaction and dynamic content in cards
 * [Card Editor](cardeditor.md) - The card authoring component
 * [Flow Editor](floweditor.md) - The flow authoring component
-* [Presenter](presenter.md) - The component that displays a story and interacts with a user
+* [Presenter](presenter.md) - StoryFlows proper, the component that displays a story and interacts with a user

 Note that this system can be used to create a variety of tools, from simple presentation software to screening decision-trees creators.
 Our goal at the beginning is to create a minimal system, but to have these broader potential applications in mind.